maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/23-mendocino-county-clerk/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**You can vote early in person by getting a vote-by-mail (absentee) ballot starting Monday, May 7, through Election Day, Tuesday, June 5.**
+**You can vote early in person by getting a vote-by-mail (absentee) ballot starting Monday, October 8, through Election Day, Tuesday, November 6.** (May be closed Monday, October 8, for Columbus Day)

-**Monday through Friday** from 8 AM to 5 PM (May be closed Monday, May 28, for Memorial Day)
+**Monday through Friday** from 8 AM to 5 PM (May be closed Monday, October 8, for Columbus Day)

-**Also open on Election Day, Tuesday, June 5**, from 7 AM to 8 PM.
+**Also open on Election Day, Tuesday, November 6**, from 7 AM to 8 PM.

 **Early voting location:** Registrar of Voters, 501 Low Gap Road, Room 1020, Ukiah, CA 95482.